digitalwithyou/craft-facebook-conversion/README.md

 The plugin can be installed via the Plugin Store in the Craft Control Panel.

-Or, open your terminal, go the Craft project, download the
+Or, open your terminal, go the Craft project and install the plugin via Composer:

 ```
 composer require dwy\facebook-conversion